openvocs/openvocs/Handbook_DRAFT/User_Handbook_v1_2.md

 ### [Installation - Linux][toc]
 #### Installing required libraries

-To build openvocs some libraries must be present.
+To build OPENVOCS® some libraries must be present.
 To show required libraries you may use:

 ```